mikemcbride/dotfiles/README.md

 ## Setup

-It's worth noting up front that this setup assumes you're using `bash` or `zsh`.
-We'll install `fish`, but all the install commands would be run on a fresh system, so it's one of those shells.
-It's also worth noting that this setup is for macOS only.
+It's worth noting that this setup is for macOS only and assumes you're using bash or zsh to execute the scripts.

 One other important thing to note is that the Homebrew install location is different for Apple Silicon macs vs Apple Intel macs: